Matthias Bachinger

-Matthias Bachinger (born 2 April 1987) is a professional tennis player from Germany who turned professional in 2005.
-His career-high singles ranking is world No. 85, achieved in August 2011.
+Matthias Bachinger (born 2 April 1987) is a German former tennis player who played professionally from 2005 to 2023.
+His career-high singles ranking was world No. 85, achieved in August 2011.

 Professional career

 In 2007, Bachinger qualified for his first ATP tournament, the 2007 BMW Open.
 Bachinger won in the first round against Andreas Beck 6–2, 7–6, 7–5 before losing to Marcos Baghdatis in the second round 6–7, 2–6, 4–6.

 In 2008, Bachinger entered the ABN AMRO World Tennis Tournament, the BMW Open, the Austrian Open and the If Stockholm Open, losing in the first round in each event.

 He then played only Challenger level tournaments before qualifying for the 2010 If Stockholm Open, where he reached the second round.

 Bachinger reached his first ATP semifinal at the 2012 BRD Năstase Țiriac Trophy.
 He also reached the quarterfinals of Umag the same year, defeating seventh-seeded Martin Kližan en route.

 In 2013, Bachinger defeated World No. 18 Andreas Seppi, for his first top 20 win.

 In 2014, he recorded his first Major win as a qualifier at the 2014 US Open (tennis) defeating Radek Štěpánek.
 He also reached the semifinals in Stockholm as a qualifier.

 In 2018, he reached his first ATP Tour final in Metz, again as a qualifier, after defeating Kei Nishikori in the semifinals, before losing to Gilles Simon.

+In April 2023, Bachinger announced his retirement and played his last professional match at the BMW Open in his hometown Munich in the doubles competition with Dominic Thiem, where they lost in the first round.